 The FREE program features discussion and skill sessions led by a trained, certified American Cancer Society facilitators who understand the motivations and rationalizations of smoking, and use a positive behavior change approach that teaches people how to become permanent non-smokers.
 Participants attend eight interactive classes with “Quit Day” midway through the session.

-The program will be offered in Torrington on Wednesdays from 4 to 5:30 PM in the Lab Conference Room at the CHH Hungerford Hospital, 540 Litchfield Street, Torrington, located on the second floor of the main tower building.
+The program will be offered in Torrington on Wednesdays from 4 to 5:30 PM in the Lab Conference Room at the CHH second Floor, 540 Litchfield Street, Torrington, just up the hill from the main hospital building.

 In Winsted, CHH is partnering with Northwestern Community College in conjunction and support of their current plan to create smoke free campus in 2019.
 CHH used a recent grant to train four new facilitators in anticipation of the fall offerings, including Carla Angevine, Susan Murphy, Damaris Sierra, and Maria Capobianco.